dangarfield/ff7-fenrir/README.md

 - :black_square_button: Try and use the background images to cull the entity objects
 - :black_square_button: Need to fix / properly implement animations that reset to previous state
 - :black_square_button: Some animations stop mid-walk
-- :black_square_button: Need to implement SHAKE properly
+- :white_check_mark: Need to implement SHAKE properly
 - :white_check_mark: Figure out when player movement doesn't move the camera at all. eg, md1stin, cargoin, think this should be done now
 - :black_square_button: Figure out relative priorities of LINE and COLLISION / TALK triggered scripts
 - :white_check_mark: Investigation of parallax (eg, mds5_4).
 Not 100% perfect yet midgal)